ctrenthem159/aurora-parser/readme.md

 ## 🚀 Features

-- Interactive menu to select your save and empire.
-(It will show you all empires, including NPRs and Precursors)
+- Interactive menu to select your race (or any race you want to view)
+- See your gamelogs directly in the app, with readable timestamps
-- Export logs to csv, json, excel, human-readable text, and html
+- Export logs to a variety of formats including csv and json

 ## 🛠️ Installation